-If you occasionally have trouble seeing items on your screen, you can adjust the settings to make text and images on the screen appear larger, improve the contrast between items on the screen, and hear on-screen text read aloud.
+If you sometimes have trouble seeing items on your screen, you can adjust the settings to make text and images on the screen appear larger, improve the contrast between items on the screen, and hear on-screen text read aloud.

-You can adjust many of these settings on the Make the computer easier to see page in the Ease of Access Center.
+You can adjust these settings on the Make the computer easier to see page in the Ease of Access Center.
 For information about other settings, see Getting the best display on your monitor.

 Open the Make the computer easier to see page by clicking the Start button , clicking Control Panel, clicking Ease of Access, clicking Ease of Access Center, and then clicking Make the computer easier to see.